 - Official business of the US government, foreign governments, and certain intergovernmental organizations

-Some travel-friendly options include: Family visits; support for the Cuban people; educational activities (i.e. “People to People”); professional research and professional meetings; and public performances.
+Some travel-friendly options include: Family visits; support for the Cuban people; religious activities; professional research and professional meetings; and public performances.

 Next, you need your Visa.
 The Cuban government welcomes you as a tourist, but the card will cost around $50-$100.
 Keep an eye out with your airline service, sometimes this is already included in the processing fee.
+Or you can buy them online.
 That, or an airline will allow you to purchase your tourist card with them.
 Just in case, it always helps to call and ask.